 The Pupil Premium was introduced by the Coalition Government in January 2011 to improve educational outcomes for our most disadvantaged students.
 The government gives additional funds for each student receiving Free School Meals (FSM), registered Looked After Children (LAC) and any child who has been in receipt of Free School Meals in the last six years (known as Ever6 FSM).
 In addition to these groups, a lesser sum is given for children with parents in the Armed Forces.

-• Support staff – To provide staffing in The Student Support Centre which supports students’ attendance, self-esteem and attitudes to learning.
-To increase staffing to run our after-school homework club, learning café and specialist reading interventions.
+• Staffing in Student Support – To provide additional staffing which supports students’ attendance, self-esteem and attitudes to learning;

-• Providing a summer school to support successful Year 6 induction with accelerated progress in literacy.
+• Summer school and transition TEA (Thursday Enrichment Activities) to support successful Year 6 induction with accelerated progress in literacy.

 If your son/daughter does not have Free School Meals, but may be eligible because of your family's income level, please do contact us (in confidence) to register.
 Even if you do not wish him/her to have the meals, this would mean the school could still claim Pupil Premium funding that may be used to help your child.